List of tartans

-This is a list of tartans from around the world.
+This is a list of tartans from around the world that are commonly used for Highland dress.
 The examples shown below are generally emblematic of a particular association.
 However, for each clan or family, there are often numerous other official or unofficial variations.
 There are also innumerable tartan designs that are not affiliated with any group but were simply created for aesthetic reasons (and which are not within the scope of this list).

 British royal and noble tartans

 Tartans in this section are those that are (at least ostensibly) of the current or former British royal family or of individual British nobility members.